Murtala Muhammed: Civil war

-At the start of the Nigerian Civil War, Muhammed was the commander of the newly established 2nd Infantry Division.
+At the start of the Nigerian Civil War, Muhammed was the commander of the newly established Second Infantry Division.
 The 2 Division was responsible for the beating back of the Biafran Army from the Mid-West region, as well as crossing the River Niger and linking up with the 1 Division, which was advancing from Nsukka and Enugu.
 However, this was only achieved after several failed river crossings in which thousands of troops died as a result of drowning or enemy fire.
-During his time as commander, Muhammed was implicated in several violations of appropriate conduct; Lieutenant Ishola Williams, an officer who served under Muhammed alleged that he ordered the summary execution of Biafran prisoners of war.

-In June 1968, he relinquished his commanding position and was posted to Lagos and appointed Inspector of Signals.
+During his time as commander, Muhammed was implicated in several violations of appropriate conduct; Lieutenant Ishola Williams, an officer who served under Muhammed alleged that he ordered the summary execution of Biafran prisoners of war.In June 1968, he relinquished his commanding position and was posted to Lagos and appointed Inspector of Signals.
 In April 1968, he was promoted to colonel.

+On October 5–7, 1967, the Second Division under the command of Murtala perpetrated the Asaba massacre, targeting the city of Asaba which was mostly composed of Igbo people.

 The actions of the division during this period, mostly in Asaba became a subject of speculation.
 In a book published in 2017, S. Elizabeth Bird and Fraser Ottanelli document the 1967 mass murder of civilians by troops of the 2 Division under General Muhammed's command.
 They also discuss the events leading up to the massacre, and its impact on Asaba and on the progress of the war, as well as other civilian massacres carried out by soldiers of the 2nd Division at Onitsha and Isheagu.